I Melt with You (film): Plot

 The men eat lunch at a restaurant where an elderly man goes into cardiac arrest.
 Jonathan saves his life, drawing the attention of police Officer Boyde.
 Coming to the house to thank Jonathan, Boyde encounters an inebriated and agitated Ron.
 Believing that Boyde knows something is wrong, Ron attempts to get her to leave, raising Boyde's suspicions.

 Richard finds Ron in his room, unwilling to return home to the waiting federal agents.
-He tells Richard that he is frustrated with where his life has ended up, cannot face his wife and family, and no longer wants to live.
+He tells Richard that he regrets his actions, cannot face his wife and family, and would rather die than face the consequences.
 Richard agrees to help him end his suffering and smothers him with a pillow.
 The next morning, Richard and Jonathan bury Ron beside Tim.

 Richard and Jonathan go into town to party, where Richard provokes two young men into beating him up.
 Jonathan, having decided to end his life, calls his son, asking the boy to promise him to remember who his real father was.
 After Jonathan's ex-wife interrupts, he gives himself a fatal overdose of an intravenous sedative.
 Richard, looking for Jonathan to tell him he does not want to go through with the suicide pact, finds his body.
 He buries Jonathan beside the others.

 Boyde, increasingly suspicious of the men's behavior, decides to visit the mansion the next morning.
 She finds a disturbed Richard has covered the inside of the house in artistic recreations of the text of the suicide pact.
 Richard tells that his friends are dead and then flees in a sports car, leading Boyde on a high speed chase to the Point Sur Lighthouse.
 When Boyde arrives, she finds Richard's car with the suicide pact on the front seat and Richard near the edge of the ocean cliffs.
 Boyde attempts to talk Richard away from the edge, but Richard states he would "miss his friends too much" and jumps.
 The film ends with the voices of the four friends, each narrating a line from the suicide pact.